IsseiDev/latitude-shortcuts/README.md

 This app installed a shortcut to that old functionality along with a few other shortcuts.
 A very basic app, but it got the job done.

 The app was published to the Play Store until Google shuttered Latitude in August of 2013, at which point the app was removed.
+Here's my [short Google+ post](https://plus.google.com/103825376061915763008/posts/5Bkvg8bRE9F) about the experience.

 The code has been given an MIT license and is being shared here.